People Can't Get Over Thanos's New Lewk In The

 Damn Thanos look like a realistic Patrick Star in that avengers trailer lmao— I love Animal Crossing Pocket Camp and Water (@nativepimpact) November 29, 2017

 One corner of Twitter is insisting that Thanos wear a hat.
-In this movie, he doesn't wear his characteristic armor, which means his head looks a little bare.
+In this movie, he doesn't wear his characteristic armour, which means his head looks a little bare.

 Okay, so, Thanos is on a spiritual journey, and part of that journey includes not wearing a hat.
 This is all well and good, but it does mean that Thanos will be subject to ridicule.
 Some Twitter users joked that, in addition to searching for the mythological Stones, Thanos should also look for some headwear.